mdimartino110/SMSO/README.md

 	b.
 The second window is where you will input your DISTRICT CODE SHEET.
 	c.
 The third window is where you want your ORGANIZED spreadsheet to be put.

-HOW TO USE FOR REGENTS ANSWER SHEETS
+HOW TO USE FOR REGENTS ANSWER SHEETS:

 1. Download the CSV of student data from myschoolapp lists.
 The list that gives a proper export is named "RIC Answer Sheets for Script".
 2. Open this CSV in Microsoft Excel.
 Click "Save As" and save the spreadsheet as a Microsoft Excel file, WITHOUT MAKING ANY CHANGES.